nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Clearing all food items shown : `clear`

-Removes all food items shown in McGymmy.
+You can remove all food items shown in McGymmy.

 Format: `clear`